 Back home, the Black Forest German trip made us crave chocolate and cherries for dessert.
 So I whipped up these gluten free chocolate puddings.
 I call them German, as they're inspired by a Black Forest cake with chocolate and cherries but the basic recipe is more French in style: crèmes au chocolat.

 This recipe is ideal for using up egg yolks and for serving with your chocolate macarons.
-What's more, it's holiday style: quick, easy, tasty and no bake!
-Check out the egg yolk recipe collection for more ideas!
+What's more, it's stress-free for your holiday menus: quick, easy, tasty and no bake.
+Check out the collection of egg yolk recipes for more!

 No Bake Chocolate Pudding Desserts